ccarlin/MailPickupAgent/README.md

 Requires the web server (`node server.js`) to be running continuously.
 Set MailEnable's pickup event to call `mailServerPickup.bat`:

 ```
-C:\path\to\mailpickupagent\mailServerPickup.bat [MSG] [QUEUE]
+C:\path\to\mailpickupagent\mailServerPickup.bat
 ```

 This batch file sends a POST request to `http://localhost:3000/api/process` with the message ID and queue type.
-The web server must already be started (consider installing it as a Windows service).
+The web server must already be started (consider using PM2 to insure it is always running).

 If you are using a port other than the default you must edit the batch file to match the port number the server is running on.